tflori/orm/docs/reference.md

 * [limit](#ormtestingentityfetchermockresultlimit) Set $limit
 * [matches](#ormtestingentityfetchermockresultmatches) Add a regular expression that has to match
 * [modifier](#ormtestingentityfetchermockresultmodifier) Add $modifier
-* [normalizeFilter](#ormtestingentityfetchermockresultnormalizefilter) Converts callables into a CallableFilter
+* [normalizeFilter](#ormtestingentityfetchermockresultnormalizefilter) Converts callables into a CallableFilter and class names into instances
 * [offset](#ormtestingentityfetchermockresultoffset) Set $offset
 * [one](#ormtestingentityfetchermockresultone) Get the next row from the query result
 * [orderBy](#ormtestingentityfetchermockresultorderby) Order By $column in $direction